 Active now

-Flagship GGL publication: methodology, results, and governance implications.
+Flagship GGL research paper: methodology, results, governance implications.
 Distributed to 15+ institutions seeded through the Structural Fairness outreach initiative.
+Global expanded dataset included.

 Coming